SamSamhuns/autodecoder_ensemble_net_for_3D_objects/README.md

 ![](./img/Chamfer_loss.png)

-### Neural Network Hyper Parameters used
+### Neural Network Hyper Parameters

-AutoDecoder Training

-    -   Epochs: 4
-    -   Learning Rate: 0.001
-    -   Batch Size: 32
-    -   Latent Encoding space size: 256
-    -   ADAM Optimizer

-CompNet Training

-    -   Epochs: 20
-    -   Learning Rate: 0.001
-    -   Batch Size: 16
-    -   Latent Encoding space size: 256
-    -   ADAM Optimizer

-CompNet Training (ModelNet40)

-    -   Epochs: 50
-    -   Learning Rate: 0.001
-    -   Batch Size: 16
-    -   Latent Encoding space size: 256
-    -   ADAM Optimizer
+One of the main hyper-parameters, the encoding size for the latent vector is set to `256`.

+All other Neural Network Parameters are reported in the supplementary material.

 ### System used for Training and Testing

     -   CPU: Intel(R) Core(TM) i9-9900K CPU @ 3.60GHz
     -   Architecture: 64 Bit
     -   RAM: 62 Gib System Memory
-    -   Graphics: 7979MiB GeForce RTX 2080
+    -   Graphics: 7979 MiB GeForce RTX 2080

 # PointNet Data Results